antonycourtney/tabli/src/NOTES.md

     for things like HeaderButtonSVG
 -   The useCallback hook allows us to construct a stable callback in the parent so that we can use React.memo effectively in the child...

+I haven't had much luck with the React profiler; timings seem confusing and off.

+What I do see, consistently, is that bigRenderTest takes about 2.6 seconds: full render complete. render time: ( 2684.4900001306087 ms)

+What if we break out the core SVG in HeaderButtonSVG and memoize?

+And.....NOPE.
+No significant change in timing if we React.memo SVGIcon. rats.

+Alright, I think we have to give up on raw initial render perf. :-( From the Profiler it actually looks like most of the time is going to react-beautiful-dnd overhead.

+But let's do some experiments:

+-   What happens if we completely eliminate HeaderButtonSVG from TabItemUI?
+-   What happens if we remove dnd support from TabItemUI?
+-   What happens if we leave dnd support, but remove all other rendering from TabItemUI?

+1. Removing closeButton:
+   Takes time from around 2.4 seconds to 2.1 seconds.
+Not a lot!

+2. Replace everything with <span>{tabTitle}</span>:
+   Down to 565 ms.

+3. No dnd for TabItemUI, but everything else:
+   Back to around 2.5 seconds.
+Suggests that dnd overhead isn't the issue.

+4. Put back DnD, replace everything else with <span>{tabTitle}</span>:
+   Still down at an impressive 643ms.

+Let's slowly start putting back in the various pieces:

+-   Outer div (tabItemHoverContainer): 760ms

+Adding tabCheckItem and tabFavIcon:

+-   Fairly big jump: around 2 seconds

+Just tabFavIcon (no tabCheckItem):

+-   Still >= 2 seconds.

+with tabCheckItem (but no tabFavIcon):

+-   Back down to under 1 second (around 985ms)

+Let's go back to everything _except_ favIcon:
+Around 1.3 seconds....!

+OK, great.
+That's huge.
+Maybe we can lazy-load FavIcons; we'll try https://github.com/bluebill1049/react-simple-img and look at some other solutions such as https://medium.com/@albertjuhe/an-easy-to-use-performant-solution-to-lazy-load-images-in-react-e6752071020c

+But first: Where is that 1.3 seconds coming from?

+One theory: the checkbox input components...
+NOPE!
+Just doesn't appear to be significant; maybe 200 ms.

+If we cut off everything in setup, just call render, takes about 50 ms.

+If we render header and footer, but skip TabWindowList:
+Now we're up to about 100ms.

+With sections, but no actual windows:
+Still around 100ms.

+With windows, including headers, but no headers or TabItems:

+Up to around 130 to 200 ms.

+Headers only, no tab items: Around 250ms.

+Add back tab items:
+...and we're back up to 1.3 seconds.
+So, basically, it just costs us around 1000ms for 1000 tab items.
+Which isn't terrible!

+Let's try lazy loading the images for FavIcons!